June 12, 2013 (Updated: May 16, 2023)

 Some writers write about their industry, products, or services and say something like, “If you follow these steps, you will rank better in the search engines and increase revenue!”
 The big question is HOW do you know that?
-If you say something like the sentence above it is almost like a guarantee, “Do this and this will happen.”
-You can’t guarantee or claim anything in a blog post because you are not aware of all the factors each individual faces that could play a part in things like – “increasing revenue”, “increased rankings” or “obtaining more clients.”
+If you say something like that, it’s almost like a guarantee, “Do X and Y will happen.”
+You can’t guarantee or claim anything in a blog post because you are not aware of all the factors each individual faces that could play a part in things like, “increasing revenue”, “increased rankings” or “obtaining more clients.”

 Don’t claim anything; just explain the potential benefits of a strategy and the purpose behind taking these steps.

-Before you recommend a particular strategy you should make sure you have tested your recommended strategy multiple times.
+Testing something once doesn’t give you enough data to conclude that a particular strategy will work for you or anyone else.
+Before you recommend a particular strategy, you should make sure you have tested your recommended strategy multiple times.
 Additionally, you should go beyond and test the influence of different factors for this “particular” strategy.
 Once you have tested a strategy multiple times, and with different variations, you can gather the data and determine if “X+Y” in fact influences or equals “Z”.
-Which brings me to my next point…
+Which brings me to my next point.

 Writers need to back up their findings or suggestions with data if they are hoping to be considered credible by those that are intermediate- experts in that particular field, readers and even potential clients.

-So let’s say that you have done everything I have suggested:
+Let’s say that you have done everything I have suggested: